SERP (Search Engine Results Page)

 What is a SERP?

-SERP is an acronym that stands for “search engine results page”, and is a list of webpages that appears after someone searches on Google and other search engines.
+SERP is an acronym that stands for “search engine results page”, and is a list of webpages that appear after someone searches on Google and other search engines.
 For digital marketers and business owners involved in SEO practices or other forms of digital marketing, the term SERP is often heard.

 If you’re looking to optimize your website so that it will rank higher on the first search engine results page or working with pay-per-click advertising, a SERP is viewed as one of the most important pages on the web.